-Definition Benefits Risks Your salary or wages are May be safer and more Many cards charge fees for inactivity, electronically sent to a secure than carrying cash purchases, ATM use, monthly fees, and prepaid card you have or checks. more. chosen, without the use of If you register your card If you do not register your card, it does a paper check.
-You provide and it's verified, it has not have the same consumer protections the card information to your the same consumer as a checking account or payroll card for employer so they can transfer protections as a checking funds taken by electronic error or theft. money to the card. account or payroll card for You might be limited in the types of funds taken by electronic transactions you can use the card for.
-For error or theft. example, you might not be able to use your prepaid card to pay bills.
+Definition Benefits Risks Your salary or wages are electronically sent to a prepaid card you have chosen, without the use of a paper check.
+You provide the card information to your employer so they can transfer money to the card.
+May be safer and more secure than carrying cash or checks.
+Many cards charge fees for inactivity, purchases, ATM use, monthly fees, and more.
+If you do not register your card, it does not have the same consumer protections as a checking account or payroll card for funds taken by electronic error or theft.
+You might be limited in the types of transactions you can use the card for.
+For example, you might not be able to use your prepaid card to pay bills.
 You have to go to an ATM to withdraw cash when you need cash.